HenryFChapman/Plotline/README.md

-Here’s a revised version of your README that tones down the hyperbole while maintaining clarity, professionalism, and enthusiasm.
-The language is more measured and neutral, suitable for a research-oriented or technical audience:

----

 # Plotline: AI-Powered Narrative Analysis Dashboard

 A web-based dashboard for analyzing and visualizing social narratives using AI-assisted hierarchical topic modeling.
 This tool is designed to support researchers in identifying and exploring patterns in social conversation data through structured visualizations and interactive analysis.